adamjralph/protojs/README.md

 ### Using JavaScript, HTML, CSS

 This is a learning project.
-My intent is to comment and document the project as much as possible.
+My intent is to comment and document the project as much as possible and to experiment as much as possible with test driven development.

 There are two main reasons for this.